(je mi FLOKS a sin)

 Use: Labeled Indications

-Treatment of acute exacerbation of chronic bronchitis; treatment of community-acquired pneumonia (CAP), including pneumonia caused by multidrug-resistant strains of S. pneumoniae (MDRSP)
+Treatment of acute exacerbation of chronic bronchitis (in patients who have no other treatment options); treatment of community-acquired pneumonia (CAP), including pneumonia caused by multidrug-resistant strains of S. pneumoniae (MDRSP)

 Hypersensitivity to gemifloxacin, other fluoroquinolones, or any component of the formulation